 To expect students to complete an additional one year (5+1 program) or two years of full-time study after already completing a four-year undergraduate degree, means that they need to be in a solid financial position or be supported by family or partners to complete their training.
 At the moment because there is such high demand for Masters programs, prospective students require an exceedingly high GPA and need to distinguish themselves at selection interviews based on volunteer experience.
-Often mature-age students and those from diverse cultural or disadvantaged backgrounds are expected to balance family obligations and working part-time jobs with university study, making it difficult for them to obtain the marks required for entry into postgraduate programs.
+Often mature-age students and those from diverse cultural or disadvantaged backgrounds, are expected to balance family obligations and working part-time jobs with university study, making it difficult for them to obtain straight high distinctions.

-We therefore argue that the removal of the 4+2 pathway unfairly discriminates against those from lower socioeconomic backgrounds, those in areas not offering 5+1 or advanced degree programs, and those with family obligations.
-If people with lived experience who have experienced disadvantage (socioeconomic, geographical) or diversity are pushed out of psychology, we will lose many future psychologists whose lived experience enriches their capacity for understanding and empathy for clients.
-This last point particularly applies to rural and remote practicing psychologists who have families and professional reasons for being unable to access city-based postgraduate programs and thus our rural and remote regions are unable to access the profession and the services of urban areas.
+We therefore argue that the removal of the 4+2 pathway unfairly discriminates against those from lower socioeconomic backgrounds, or in areas not offering 5+1 or advanced degree programs or those with family obligations.
+If people with 'lived' experience who have experienced disadvantage (socioeconomic, geographical)or diversity are pushed out of psychology, we will lose many future psychologists whose 'lived' experience enriches their capacity for understanding and empathy for clients.
+This last point particularly applies to rural and remote practicing psychologists who have families and professional reasons for being unable to access city-based masters programs and thus our rural and remote regions are unable to access the profession and the services of urban areas.